wavemaker/docs/learn/hybrid-mobile/testing-hybrid-mobile-apps-using-live-sync.md

 ---
 title: "Testing Hybrid Mobile Apps using Live Sync"
 id: ""
+sidebar_label: "Test via Live Sync"
 ---
 ---

 Live Sync is a feature that brings App UI changes in Studio to the mobile app without needing a new build.
-This reduces the number of mobile builds required and tremendously saving developers' time.
+This reduces the number of mobile builds required, tremendously saving developers time.

 ## Configuring Live Sync

-1. Open **Export as Cordova zip** dialog.
+1. Open the **Export as Cordova zip** dialog.
 2. Select server path as **dev** and profile as **development**.

 ![](/learn/assets/live-sync/cordova-export.png)